 By default the local Vagrant is not easy to access by others

-Out-of-the-box the settings in the Vagrant box are such, that it is not easy for anybody else than yourself to see the website that is running locally.
-The exact limits depend on what kind of network settings your development laptop has, and how Virtualbox machines running on it are exposed.
-This documentation cannot cover all of those situations, but on the other hand it is not Seravo specific, so any generic Vagrant documentation on this topic can be useful for more information.
+With the default Vagrant box settings it is not easy for someone other than yourself to see the website that is running locally.
+The exact limitations depend on what kind of network settings your development laptop has and how the Virtualbox machines running on it are exposed.
+This documentation cannot cover all of those situations, but on the other hand the setup is not Seravo-specific, so any generic Vagrant documentation on this topic can be useful for more information.

 Sharing the Vagrant box website via Avahi/Bonjour

 The Seravo Vagrant box has Avahi support out-of-the-box.
-If you want your laptop to advertise to the local network that there is a website visible, you can simply edit the
+If you want to make your website available to your local network, you can simply edit the

 config.yml in your project and set

 avahi: true.
-After restarting the Vagrant box it will register the site name to your operating system Avahi service, which will then be advertised on the local network.
+After restarting the Vagrant box it will register the site name to the Avahi service running in your system, which will make it available to the the local network.

 Normally typing e.g.

-https://wordpress.local only works on your own laptop as it can lookup the IP address from the
+https://wordpress.local only works on your own computer as it can look up the IP address from the

 /etc/hosts file.
 With Avahi anybody in the same local network can type